sshivamanand/sshivamanand/README.md

 - *[Simon Game](https://sshivamanand.github.io/simon/)* : Web-based version of the classic Simon memory game.
 - *[To-do List](https://sshivamanand.github.io/todo-list/)* : A simple yet elegant way to keep track of your tasks.
 - *[Tic-Tac-Toe](https://sshivamanand.github.io/tic-tac-toe/)* : A simple, interactive Tic-Tac-Toe game for two players.
+- *[Calculator](https://sshivamanand.github.io/calculator//)* : A basic and functional calculator to get the job done.
 -  Soon to be Updated 👀

 ### 🔍 What I'm Interested In